Looking to participate in a clinical trial?

 Email: Jeremy.Brownstein@osumc.edu - Summary:

-Randomized trial evaluating cardiac radioablation versus repeat catheter ablation for patients with high-risk refractory Ventricular Tachycardia. - Patient Criteria:
+Randomized trial evaluating cardiac radioablation versus repeat catheter ablation for patients with high-risk refractory ventricular tachycardia. - Patient Criteria:

-- High risk refractory VT
+- High risk refractory ventricular tachycardia

 - Failed amiodarone therapy or intolerant to amiodarone - Study Details